-Transfer honors credit may be applied to all distinctions, although at least 3.00 units (12 semester hours) must be completed at Elmhurst College.
+Transfer honors credit may be applied to all distinctions, although at least 3.00 units (12 semester hours) must be completed at Elmhurst University.

 Here is an overview of the different types of Honors courses.
-For a listing of specific courses by subject area, see search for classes in BlueNet and select HON under Subjects.
+For a listing of specific courses by subject area, search the course catalog in Self Service (find “Course Type” and select “Honors”).